HTTPArchive/almanac.httparchive.org/src/content/en/2021/ecommerce.md

 ## Ecommerce platforms

 Our analysis considered mobile and desktop websites.
-These sites are those that are actively visited by Chrome users, [see the methodology](./methodology) for more information.
+These sites are those that are actively visited by Chrome users, see the [Methodology](./methodology) for more information.
 Most of the websites visited are in both result sets but some are only in one.
 We will often share statistics for mobile and desktop.
 When there is little variation, we may choose to only show one.
 In this case, unless otherwise noted, only the mobile metrics will be shown.

 The mobile analysis received responses from 7.5 million sites and found that 1.5 million (19.5%) of them had some form of ecommerce functionality.
 Similarly, the desktop analysis received responses from 6.3 million sites and found that 1.3 million (20.2%) were ecommerce.